kljensen/yelukerest/README.md

 functions of the software include:

 - recording student enrollment and participation;
-- storing class schedule information, such as meeting times, meeting subjects, and pre-class reading;
+- storing class information, such as meeting times, meeting subjects, and pre-class reading;
-- storing and administering quizzes based on pre-class reading material;
+- storing and administering multiple choice quizzes;
 - storing assignment information and accepting assignment submissions; and,
 - storing student grades on assignments and quizzes.

 The core of the application is a RESTful API built on top of [postgrest](https://postgrest.readthedocs.io).
+In addition, the application includes a web front-end for interacting with the API.
+For me, Yelukerest replaces Canvas and allows me to do many things that I cannot do easily with Canvas, particularly manipulating class information in an automatic fashion, e.g. updating student grades.
+When I use Yelukerest, I have one instance running per course and I usually also have a separate "admin" repo in which I store things that are course specific, such as homework assignments and automated grading code.
+Yelukerest (this code) contains nothing that is course specific.
+The database schema in Yelukerest is generic such that I can use it for multiple courses.
+The schema attempts to make impossible states impossible to represent and it also makes liberal use of Postgres' row-level permissions in order to manage access to data such that, e.g. students cannot alter their grades, can only see their own grades, etc. Such behavior is ensured through extensive declarative tests at the database level.
+Indeed, almost all the important behavior of Yelukerest is in the database (Postgres) layer.

-The structure of this repo is taken from the excellent
+The structure of this repo is
+taken from the excellent
 [postgrest start kit](https://github.com/subzerocloud/postgrest-starter-kit).
 The application includes a number of components each of which runs in a